docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 ``` > Note: Prefer using the class attribute with objects/arrays over class: directives in Svelte 5.16+. ## docs/svelte/04-styling/01-scoped-styles.md # Scoped Styles in Svelte ## Basic Scoping Styles in ` ``` ## Specificity - Scoped selectors get a specificity boost of 0-1-0 from the added class - Component styles override global styles with the same selector, even if loaded later - Multiple occurrences of the scoping class after the first use `:where(.svelte-xyz123)` to avoid further specificity increases ## Scoped Keyframes Keyframe animations are also scoped to the component: ```svelte ``` ## docs/svelte/04-styling/02-global-styles.md # Global Styles in Svelte ## :global(...)
 Apply styles globally to specific selectors: ```svelte ``` For global keyframes, prepend names with `-global-`: ```svelte ``` ## :global Apply styles to multiple selectors globally using a block: ```svelte ``` ## docs/svelte/04-styling/03-custom-properties.md # Custom Properties Pass CSS custom properties to components: ```svelte ``` This desugars to: ```svelte ``` For SVG elements, it uses `` instead: ```svelte ``` Inside components, access these properties with fallbacks: ```svelte ``` Custom properties can also be defined on parent elements (like `:root`) to apply globally. > Note: The wrapper element won't affect layout but may impact CSS selectors using the `>` combinator. ## docs/svelte/04-styling/04-nested-style-elements.md # Nested `

-``` ## docs/svelte/05-special-elements/01-svelte-boundary.md # `` ```svelte ... ``` Error boundaries guard against rendering errors in parts of your app, preventing them from breaking the entire application. ## Usage Boundaries catch errors during: - Component rendering - Component updates - `$effect` functions within the boundary They do NOT catch errors in: - Event handlers - Timeouts - Async operations ## Properties ### `failed` Renders a fallback UI with the error and reset function: ```svelte {#snippet failed(error, reset)} {/snippet} ``` ### `onerror` Handles errors programmatically: ```svelte report(e)}> ... ``` Can be used to manage error state outside the boundary: ```svelte {#if error} {/if} ``` Errors in `onerror` will propagate to parent boundaries. ## docs/svelte/05-special-elements/02-svelte-window.md # Svelte Window Element ## `` Adds event listeners to the `window` object without manual cleanup. ```svelte ``` Must appear at the top level of your component. ### Event Example ```svelte ``` ### Bindable Properties ```svelte ``` **Read/Write Properties:** - `scrollX` - `scrollY` **Readonly Properties:** - `innerWidth` - `innerHeight` - `outerWidth` - `outerHeight` - `online` (alias for `window.navigator.onLine`) - `devicePixelRatio` > **Note:** Page won't scroll to initial bound values of `scrollX`/`scrollY` for accessibility reasons.
-Use `scrollTo()` in an `$effect` if needed. ## docs/svelte/05-special-elements/03-svelte-document.md # ```svelte ``` Allows adding event listeners and actions to the `document` object. - Must appear only at the top level of your component - Never place inside blocks or elements - Useful for events that don't fire on `window` (e.g., `visibilitychange`) ```svelte ``` ## Bindable Properties (readonly) - `activeElement` - `fullscreenElement` - `pointerLockElement` - `visibilityState` ## docs/svelte/05-special-elements/04-svelte-body.md # ```svelte ``` Allows adding event listeners and actions to `document.body`. ```svelte ``` **Rules:** - Must only appear at top level of component - Cannot be inside blocks or elements - Useful for events like `mouseenter`/`mouseleave` that don't fire on `window` ## docs/svelte/05-special-elements/05-svelte-head.md # ```svelte ... ``` Inserts elements into `document.head`.
-During SSR, head content is exposed separately from body content. **Rules:** - Must appear at top level of component - Cannot be inside blocks or elements **Example:** ```svelte Hello world! ``` ## docs/svelte/05-special-elements/06-svelte-element.md # ```svelte ``` Renders an element that is unknown at author time (e.g., from a CMS).
-Properties and event listeners are applied to the element. - Only supports `bind:this` binding - If `this` is nullish, nothing renders - If `this` is a void element with children, throws runtime error in dev mode ```svelte This text cannot appear inside an hr element ``` Specify namespace explicitly when needed: ```svelte ``` Note: `this` must be a valid DOM element tag; `#text` or `svelte:head` won't work. ## docs/svelte/05-special-elements/07-svelte-options.md # `` ```svelte ``` ## Available Options - `runes={true|false}` - Forces component into runes or legacy mode - `namespace="html|svg|mathml"` - Sets component namespace (default: "html") - `customElement={...}` - Options for custom element compilation - `css="injected"` - Injects styles inline ```svelte ``` > Note: `immutable`, `accessors` options are deprecated in Svelte 5 and non-functional in runes mode. ## docs/svelte/06-runtime/01-stores.md # Svelte Stores ## Overview A store is an object that allows reactive access to a value via a store contract.
+``` ## docs/svelte/05-special-elements/01-svelte-boundary.md # Svelte 5 Error Boundaries ## `` ```svelte ... ``` Error boundaries isolate errors in components to prevent app-wide crashes and enable recovery. - Catches errors during rendering, updating, and `$effect` execution - Does NOT catch errors in event handlers, timeouts, or async operations ## Properties ### `failed` Renders fallback UI with error details and reset function: ```svelte {#snippet failed(error, reset)} {/snippet} ``` ### `onerror` Handles errors programmatically: ```svelte report(e)}> ... ``` Managing error state outside the boundary: ```svelte {#if error} {/if} ``` Errors in `onerror` propagate to parent boundaries. ## docs/svelte/05-special-elements/02-svelte-window.md # Svelte Window Element ## `` Adds event listeners to the `window` object without manual cleanup. ```svelte ``` Must appear at the top level of your component. ### Event Example ```svelte ``` ### Bindable Properties ```svelte ``` **Read/Write Properties:** - `scrollX` - `scrollY` **Readonly Properties:** - `innerWidth` - `innerHeight` - `outerWidth` - `outerHeight` - `online` (alias for `window.navigator.onLine`) - `devicePixelRatio` > **Note:** Page won't scroll to initial bound values of `scrollX`/`scrollY`.
+For initial scrolling, use `scrollTo()` in an `$effect`. ## docs/svelte/05-special-elements/03-svelte-document.md # ```svelte ``` Allows adding event listeners and actions to the `document` object. - Must appear only at the top level of your component - Never place inside blocks or elements - Useful for events that don't fire on `window` (e.g., `visibilitychange`) ```svelte ``` ## Bindable Properties (readonly) - `activeElement` - `fullscreenElement` - `pointerLockElement` - `visibilityState` ## docs/svelte/05-special-elements/04-svelte-body.md # ```svelte ``` Allows adding event listeners to `document.body` for events that don't fire on `window` (like `mouseenter`/`mouseleave`).
+Also supports [actions](use). **Rules:** - Must appear only at top level of component - Cannot be inside blocks or elements **Example:** ```svelte ``` ## docs/svelte/05-special-elements/05-svelte-head.md # ```svelte ... ``` Inserts elements into `document.head`.
+During SSR, head content is exposed separately from body content. **Rules:** - Must appear only at top level of component - Cannot be inside blocks or elements **Example:** ```svelte Hello world! ``` ## docs/svelte/05-special-elements/06-svelte-element.md # ```svelte ``` Renders an element that's unknown at author time (e.g., from a CMS). ## Usage ```svelte Content inside the dynamic element ``` ## Key Points - Only `bind:this` binding is supported - If `this` is nullish, nothing renders - If `this` is a void element (e.g., `br`) with children, a runtime error occurs in dev mode ```svelte This text cannot appear inside an hr element ``` - Specify namespace explicitly when needed: ```svelte ``` - `this` must be a valid DOM element tag (`#text` or `svelte:head` won't work) ## docs/svelte/05-special-elements/07-svelte-options.md # `` ```svelte ``` ## Available Options - `runes={true|false}` - Forces component into runes or legacy mode - `namespace="html|svg|mathml"` - Sets component namespace (default: "html") - `customElement={...}` - Options for custom element compilation - `css="injected"` - Injects styles inline ```svelte ``` > Note: `immutable`, `accessors` options are deprecated in Svelte 5 and non-functional in runes mode. ## docs/svelte/06-runtime/01-stores.md # Svelte Stores ## Overview A store is an object that allows reactive access to a value via a store contract.
 Access store values in components with the `$` prefix. ```svelte ``` ## When to Use Stores In Svelte 5, runes are preferred for most use cases: ```ts /// file: state.svelte.js export const userState = $state({ name: 'name', /* ... */ }); ``` ```svelte

 User name: {userState.name}